lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/installation.rst

   > apropos compiler

-at the command prompt will search your help files for information pertinent to compilers.
+will search your help files for information pertaining to compilers.
 Unfortunately, it may return many entries unrelated to compiling C and C++ source code.